dltcspbu/madt/README.md

 We use madt_lib Python API to configure a model.
 It provides four classes for defining a network model:

 * madt_lib.Node represents network nodes.
 There are two types of nodes: routers and computers (PC).
 Routers provide dynamic routing of packets on the network and PCs host components of the tested application.
-* madt_lib.Subnet represents IP subnetwork that connects a set of nodes.
+* madt_lib.Subnet represents an IP subnetwork that connects a set of nodes.
 * madt_lib.Overlay used to configure dynamic routing in the network.
 This is necessary for transferring data between computers from different subnets.
 * madt_lib.Network represents a wide or local area network.
 Each node, subnet or overlay of a network should be created only using its methods.
 A laboratory can have only one global network that can be used to create multiple local ones.

-Basic example with simple server-client interaction is defined in [tutorial/basic](https://github.com/dltcspbu/madt/blob/master/tutorials/basic/lab.py) folder.
+Basic example with simple server-client interaction is defined in [tutorial/basic](https://github.com/dltcspbu/madt/blob/master/tutorials/basic/) folder.

 ## How to check the model

 MADT provides a monitoring system that allows you to send messages from the model nodes and display them in real-time in the web interface.
-To get the monitoring page, go to container page and then push "open graph" button.
+To get the monitoring page, go to container page and then push the "open graph" button.

 <img src="docs/_static/lab_page.png" width="360">

-You can check the state of nodes which is shown via color schema and logs in lower logger window.
+You can check the state of nodes which is shown via colour schema and logs in the lower logger window.

 <img src="docs/_static/monitoring.png" width="512">

 Cubic nodes of the graph represent routers and round ones - all the other nodes of the model.
-Color of node corresponds to its status and it can be one of the following:
+Colour of the node corresponds to its status, and it can be one of the following:

 * 0 - green
 * 1 - yellow
 * 2 - red
 * 3 - purple

-User have to define the meaning of status codes himself and set the new value of this code with `send()` function.
+User has to define the meaning of status codes himself and set the new value of this code with `send()` function.

-Gray nodes are inactive.
-Blue nodes are that ones which were active earlier.
+Grey nodes are inactive.
+Blue nodes are the ones who were active earlier.

 ## How to test your application